 What to do first if you are interested in surgical weight loss

 At Deaconess Weight Loss Solutions, our process begins with an informational seminar

 for basic education and to answer initial questions.
 After this seminar, you will have a sense of whether weight loss surgery may be right for you.

-If you decide to become part of our program, you will begin a six-to-nine month pre-surgery journey that includes:
+If you decide to become part of our program, you will begin a minimum of six months pre-surgery journey (some insurances require longer participation) that includes:

 - Insurance coverage and cost assessment

 - Treatment of any health conditions found (often working with your primary care doctor)